legendschwab/cmor438individual/Supervised Machine Learning/7. Random Forests/README.md

 Once we have created several samples of our training data, we randomly choose a subset of features for each sample.
 By doing a random feature selection, we balance out the selection of "useful" and "un-useful" features.
-If we used all the features for every sample, each sample will have decision trees to behave extremeley similarly.
+If we used all the features for every sample, each sample will have decision trees to behave extremely similarly.
 We want to best balance out the extremeties in our data, so we want varied decision trees to get more accurate results.

 ## Aggregation